 - and an embedded and interactive documentation!

 Expect more features to come!
-You can already use Kalamar and download the sources from GitHub.
+You can already use Kalamar from inside the IDS and download the sources from GitHub.

 KoralQuery, the general Corpus Query Protocol used for inter-component communication in KorAP, was presented on May 11th at the workhop on Innovative Corpus Query and Visualization Tools (QueryVis).
 The workshop was part of the 20th Nordic Conference of Computational Linguistics (Nodalida) in Vilnius, Lithuania.
 Proceedings are already available.